aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 ## Raga Alapana

 The heading itself contains two words - *Raga* and *Alapana*.
 This begets the question - what is a *Raga*?
 This is a vast subject in itself, but I will address it briefly here.
+As mentioned before, a Raga is identified in terms of its Lakshya and Lakshana.

-According to our scriptures, Raga is that which pleases the mind, and evokes an emotional response.
+Pertaining to the Lakshya aspect, our scriptures describe a Raga as that which pleases the mind, and evokes an emotional response.
 In my opinion, shouldn't that be the definition of any music?
-Now, Lakshanagranthas have set out a grammar so that there is an identity and consistency in the presentation of a Raga.
-It would be quite problematic if, for example, *Raga Hamasadhwani* used different sets of notes, in different parts of the country, wouldn't it?
+For the Lakshana aspect, the Lakshanagranthas have set out a grammar so that there is an identity and consistency in the presentation of a Raga.
+This includes the set of notes to be used in the Raga, the consonant relationship of each note with other notes, and rules regarding how valid musical phrases can be constructed.
+These rules also mould the microtonal shades of notes that can be used and therefore the overall tuning of the scale of the Raga.
+But this is a topic for another post!
 Within the framework of this grammar, a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies, colors the mind) is the most important characteristic in the presentation of a Raga.

 According to our scriptures, the presentation of a Raga can be through multiple forms - *Raga Alapti*, *Rupak Alapti*, *Prabandha*, *Kriti*, etc. We can consider Raga Alapti as the earliest mention of the concept of Raga Alapana.
 Raga Alapana is a systematic extempore exploration and presentation of a Raga, within the governing principles of Raga Lakshana.
 This part of the musical presentation does not have any rhythmic cycle and therefore is commonly performed without any rhythmic accompaniment.
 Raga Alapana uses certain syllables and vocal solfas as a means to sing which I covered in [this post](/intro/#alap) for explanation.

 Alapana, Alapti and Alap are all synonymous.

-This section of a musical presentation has also been referred to in our scriptures as as Raga Alapti or Anibaddha Sangeet (unbound - by lyrics and meter, not pre-composed).
+This section of a musical presentation has also been referred to in our scriptures as *Anibaddha Sangeet* (music which is unbound - by lyrics and meter, i.e., not composed).

-The systematic presentation, according to the scriptures can be classified into the following parts:
+Raga Alapana can be classified into the following stages:

 ### Akshiptika or the Introduction

-*Akshiptika* is a condensed alapana wherein the whole identity and structure of the Raga is established quickly in a few phrases.
+*Akshiptika* is a condensed alapana, wherein the whole identity and structure of the Raga is established quickly in a few phrases.
 Typically, this part of the Alapana would be in the Madhya Sthayi (middle octave).
 This enables fellow musicians on the stage, and listeners alike to immediately relate to the Raga being presented.
 The familiarity helps in following and enjoying the presentation of the Raga.

 ### Raga Vardhani or the main body of the Alapana

 *Raga Vardhani* is the biggest part of Alapana.
 This in turn consists of 4 stages.

-* Stage 1 of the alapana starts with Madhya Sthayi Shadaj, and explores the Raga in Mandra Sthayi (lower octave) and Madhya Sthayi (middle octave).
+* Stage 1 of the alapana starts with Madhya Sthayi Shadaj (the fundamental of the middle octave), and explores the Raga in Mandra Sthayi (lower octave) and Madhya Sthayi (middle octave).
 Here, the identity of the Raga is further established through the usage of appropriate phrases, intonations and note emphasis points.
 * Stage 2 of the alapana consists of exploring the Raga in all its nuances, a note by note exploration, giving full freedom to the creative process.
 Ocassionally, the phrases may touch Tara Sthayi (higher octave), but predomoinantly restricted to lower and middle octave.
-* In Stage 3, most of the exploration happens in higher octave, ocassionally coming down to middle octave.
+* In Stage 3, most of the exploration happens in the higher octave, ocassionally coming down to the middle octave.
 * Stage 4 is the concluding part where *sancharis* (phrases) across all 3 octaves are presented.
 This part maybe in a slightly faster tempo compared to the earlier stages.

 ### Sthayi

-Sthayi is a melodic structure where the starting note, and the ending note of the phrase are the same.
-In this section, a musician can pick starting notes, create a melodic phrase, and return to the starting note.
-Where the starting notes are in ascending form, its called *Arohana sthayi*, and where the starting notes are in descending form, its called *Avarohana sthayi*.
+Earlier we used the term *Sthayi* to denote an octave.
+But there is another meaning to Sthayi.
+It is used to describe a systematic movement through the scale of the Raga.
+It is a melodic structure consisting of a sequence of phrases.
+Each phrase starts on a note and ends on the same note but in a higher or lower octave, while passing through all the notes in the Raga.
+Then the next phrase starts from a note one higher or one lower than the starting note of the previous phrase and progresses in the same way.
+And then another phrase and so on.
+When the starting notes are taken in ascending order, it's called *Arohana Sthayi*, and when the starting notes are taken in descending order, it's called *Avarohana Sthayi*.

-An example of Arohana Sthayi set of phrases :
+An example of a set of phrases in Arohana Sthayi:
-Pa" Dha" Ni" Sa Re Ga Ma Pa
+* Pa" Dha" Ni" Sa Re Ga Ma Pa
-Dha" Ni" Sa Re Ga Ma Pa Dha
+* Dha" Ni" Sa Re Ga Ma Pa Dha
-Ni" Sa Re Ga Ma Pa Dha Ni etc.
+* Ni" Sa Re Ga Ma Pa Dha Ni etc.

-An example of Avarohana Sthayi set of phrases :
+An example of a set of phrases in Avarohana Sthayi:
-Sa' Ni Dha Pa Ma Ga Re Sa
+* Sa' Ni Dha Pa Ma Ga Re Sa
-Ni Dha Pa Ma Ga Re Sa Ni"
+* Ni Dha Pa Ma Ga Re Sa Ni"
-Dha Pa Ma Ga Re Sa Ni" Dha" etc
+* Dha Pa Ma Ga Re Sa Ni" Dha" etc

-" - Lower Octave (Mandra Sthayi)
-' - Higher Octave (Tara Sthayi)

-This is just an example, phrases would ofcourse need to conform to the structure and grammar of the Raga.
+Here, the suffix **"** denotes notes from Mandra Sthayi (lower octave) and the suffix **'** denotes notes from Tara Sthayi (higher octave).
+Note that this is just a simple example.
+In practice, the phrases would of course need to conform to the structure and grammar of the Raga.

 ### Vartani or Madhyamakala (also popularly known as Tanam or Jod/Jhala)